 We also believe that adoptees should have access to narratives and stories similar to their own in hope of inspiring and giving solace to those a little lost.
 We want to myth bust, we want to inspire, but most of all we want to fill in some gaps and start a few conversations...

 Exciting things are happening!
-We're very proud to announce that we recently recieved the Creative Edinburgh Student Award 2021.
+We're very proud to announce that we recently received the Creative Edinburgh Student Award 2021 and Young Scot Award 2022 for Equality and Diversity.

 Click on the links below to listen to our podcast and radio interviews!!

-For enquires, both media and otherwise please email Whatevernext2020@gmail.com
+For enquires, both media and otherwise please click here

 We are not perfect.
 Please bear with us as we navigate this whole website/social media thing!
 Whatever Next is a project we have taken on outside our full time jobs/ study.
 We are always looking to improve so please don't hesitate to contact us with suggestions!